roycehorta/IS215_AI_Helpdesk_Assistant_Degree_Programs/README.md

 ### Ticketing System (DynamoDB + SES)

-Users can submit a support ticket directly from the chat interface via the **Convert to Ticket** button.
+Users can submit a support ticket directly from the chat interface via the **Submit Ticket** button.
 The ticket description is pre-filled with the user's last question.
 The full chat transcript is automatically attached.
+User needs to fill out all neccessary information.

 **Ticket fields saved to DynamoDB:**